ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 After starting the game, if the crosshair moving scale is incorrect, try to adjust Total Yaw or Total Pitch in Controller settings.
 When ready, set Mouse Cursor Visibility to Never in Interface configuration.
 Press Alt-Enter to switch to fullscreen.

-### Option 2: Lightgun emulation replacing gamepad left stick
+### Option 2: Lightgun emulation replacing gamepad left stick (e.g. The House of the Dead: Overkill)

 Follow the instructions of [lightgun emulation option 2](#option-2-lightgun-emulation-replacing-gamepad-stick), and assign keys for example: